top of page

 Step 2: Define who you want to be.

 Work can have a huge impact on your identity.
 Work allows you to develop new skills and meet new people.
-It can also influence where you live, your work hours, and what you think about.
+It can also influence where you live, your work hours, and what you spend your time thinking about.
 The roles and companies you have in your career will directly impact your quality of life and happiness.

 Questions to ask yourself